flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

 ## Experience

-### R&D Substrate Packaging Engineer
+### Packaging Module Development Engineer

 *Intel Corporation, Chandler, AZ, USA | May 2022 - Present*

-- Wet tool and process owner in substrate packaging technology development front-end lithography
+- Wet lithography tool and process owner in substrate packaging technology development
-- Directed processing, troubleshooting, maintenance, and qualification work on multiple acid clean, develop, and copper etch lithography tools
+- Directed processing, troubleshooting, maintenance, and qualification work on multiple acid clean, develop, strip, and copper etch lithography tools
 - Implemented improved safety protocols and standard operating procedures for work with associated corrosive process chemistries
-- Conducted many experimental studies to improve process control for copper etching and qualify new materials for use in wet lithography chemistries
+- Conducted experimental studies to improve control for copper etching and develop processes, and qualify new materials for use in wet lithography chemistries
 - Increased yield by designing and implementing procedures for bench scale processing, which removed defects and improved consistency of processed material
 - Designed bespoke parts to aid in experimental processing at scale which made possible the safe and efficient processing of new materials and substrate package designs

 ### PhD Researcher

-  *Brigham Young University, Provo, UT, USA | Advisor: Dr. W. V. Wilding | Jul 2016 – May 2022*
+  *Brigham Young University, Provo, UT, USA | Advisor: Dr. W. V. Wilding | Jul 2016 – May 2022 (5 yr.
+11 mo.)*

 - Researched the autoignition temperatures (AIT) of pure compounds for AIChE's DIPPR 801 Database
 - Improved the reliability of AIT values in the 801 Database through evaluating data from 600+ sources